iPsychonaut/EGAP/README.md

 ```bash
 mkdir -p /path/to/EGAP/EGAP_Processing/
 ```

 If you are providing your own data locally, be sure to have a species folder and *if needed a sub-folder matching your Species ID:
 Example: Illumina Only data for Psilocybe cubensis B+ with reference sequence of Psilocybe cubensis
 - /path/to/EGAP/EGAP_Processing/Ps_cubensis/Ps_cubensis_B+/Illumina/f_reads.fastq.gz
 - /path/to/EGAP/EGAP_Processing/Ps_cubensis/Ps_cubensis_B+/Illumina/r_reads.fastq.gz)
 - /path/to/EGAP/EGAP_Processing/Ps_cubensis/ref_seq.fasta

-If no sub-folder for sub-species is needed then place everything in the main species folder i.e. /path/to/EGAP/EGAP_Processing/Ps_semilanceata/Illumina/f_reads.fastq.gz
+If no sub-folder for sub-species is needed then place everything in the main species folder i.e.:
+- /path/to/EGAP/EGAP_Processing/Ps_semilanceata/Illumina/f_reads.fastq.gz

 ##### Illumina-Only (with Reference Sequence) Assembly Command